Chuck Templeton

-Chuck Templeton is an American Internet entrepreneur, best known as the founder and former CEO of OpenTable, which went public in May 2009 and was acquired by The Priceline Group in June 2014.
-He is currently a Managing Director of S2G Ventures (Seed to Growth), an investment fund focused on healthy food and sustainable agriculture, Investment Committee Member at Impact Engine, a Chicago-based social and environmental impact investment fund, and serves on the boards of several other Internet start-ups.
+Chuck Templeton is an American internet entrepreneur and the founder of OpenTable, where he previously served as CEO.
+He is a managing partner at S2G, focusing on investments in food, agriculture, oceans, and energy.
+He also serves on the advisory board of Impact Engine and is involved with several startup boards.

 Education and early life

-Originally from Lafayette, California, Templeton started his career as a United States Army Ranger.
-He holds a Bachelor of Science in Environmental Economics from California Polytechnic State University and a Master of Business Administration (Class of 2006) from Northwestern University’s Kellogg School of Management.
+Templeton, originally from Lafayette, California, started his career as a United States Army Ranger.
+He holds a Bachelor of Science in Environmental Economics from California Polytechnic State University and a Master of Business Administration from Northwestern University’s Kellogg School of Management.

 Career

 OpenTable

 The idea for OpenTable developed in 1998 when Templeton’s in-laws came to town for a visit.
 Templeton's father-in-law is Lettuce Entertain You founding partner Bob Wattel, and the dining selections for the Wattels' visit were so important that Templeton recalled his wife spending 3 1/2 hours on the phone trying to secure reservations.